 Hitch tubes When autumn chill arrives, the angler should bring the same fly patterns, but as micro cones and/or ½ – 1 inch tubes

 August 20th to September 20th

 07:00 – 13:00 and 15:00 – 21:00

-Hallá lodge is a small, nice and comfortable lodge with two twin rooms (bunk beds).
-A veranda surrounds the lodge with a barbeque.
+Hallá lodge is a small, nice and comfortable lodge with two bedrooms (one with twin room and sgl bed and another with bunk beds).
+A veranda surrounds the cottage.